liferay/liferay-docs/developer/frameworks/articles/99-headless-apis/12-multipart.markdown

         tags: ["Document"]

-This operation returns a `Document` (in JSON or XML) and, to create it, receives a multipart request with 2 components, a binary file (bytes) in a boundary called file and a JSON string with the metadata of the binary file in a boundary called document.
+This operation returns a `Document` (in JSON or XML) and, to create it, receives a multipart request with 2 components, a binary file (bytes) in a property called file and a JSON string with the metadata of the binary file in a property called document.

 To send this request, the `Content-Type` should be `multipart/form-data` and